matteo-dinoia/linux-notes/guides/games.md

 mf-install.sh

 # No sound
-No sound ->paru -S lib32-alsa-plugins lib32-libpulse lib32-openal
+//No sound ->paru -S lib32-alsa-plugins lib32-libpulse lib32-openal
+pulseaudio-alsa -> for sound in games on wine

 # Specific games